vectordotdev/vrl/rfcs/2025-10-27-vrl-function-documentation-auto-generation.md

       * More visibility into documentation changes.
 This makes it easier to notice if the website needs to be updated since CI checks will catch differences in generated files.

+5. Add an extra step to `make generate-component-docs` to also automatically generate VRL examples and have CI fail if there are any unexpected changes to VRL generated documentation.

 ## Future work

 **Additional capabilities:**